Francisco de Assis Pereira

 Francisco de Assis Pereira (born November 29, 1967), also known as "O Maníaco do Parque" ("The Park Maniac"), is a Brazilian serial killer.
 He was arrested in 1998 for the rape and murder of 11 women and for assaulting nine others in a São Paulo park.

 Early life

 Francisco de Assis Pereira was born on November 29, 1967, in São Paulo.
 As a child he was molested by his aunt, after which he developed a fixation on breasts.
 As an adult, he was seduced by his boss to engage in homosexual relationships.
-In one such relationship with a Goth man, the man almost ripped off Pereira's penis, making him fear losing his reproductive organ.
+In one such relationship, a goth man almost ripped off Pereira's penis, making him fear losing his reproductive organs.

 Pereira showed a darker side even before the murders.
-Thayna, a travesti with whom he lived for more than a year, constantly reported that Francisco had punched her in the stomach and slapped in the face, just as some of the surviving women had reported.
-Because of the incident with the gothic man, he felt pain during the sexual act, and the impossibility of pleasure is suspect of being the reason for Pereira's murder spree.
+Thayna, a travesti with whom he lived for more than a year, reported that Francisco had punched her in the stomach and slapped in the face, just as some of the survivors of his later attacks had claimed.
+Because of the incident with the goth man, he felt pain during sexual acts, and the impossibility of pleasure is suspected to be the reason for Pereira's murder spree.